 Each year a ryūha (martial school) is selected as the focus of training.
 While this enforces proficiency and growth in a particular style, there are opportunities where students can briefly explore other ryūha, as well as work on past skill sets not part of the yearly curriculum.
 A yearly curriculum is used to balance participants’ studies.

-Here’s a basic summary how the training process is structured through a yearly curriculum:
+Below is a concise summary how the training process is structured through the yearly curriculum format.

 Classes focus on a yearly curriculum, which encompasses thorough training in one specific ryūha.